July 18, 2022 | Article | 5 min. Business insights

 IIJA Presents a Rare Opportunity—Prepare Your Business Today

 The Infrastructure Investment and Jobs Act will pave a profitable path into the future for many American manufacturers.
 However, one must modernize their company from now to reap the benefits IIJA will offer.
-These industry 4.0 manufacturing technologies are heavy investments, exemplifying the need for a reliable financial partner like Bank of Blue Valley to plan ahead.
+These industry 4.0 manufacturing technologies are heavy investments, exemplifying the need for a reliable financial partner like Bank of Blue Valley, a division of HTLF Bank to plan ahead.

 AI, machine learning, IoT technology, and data analytics are the future of American manufacturing.
 Modern companies shouldn’t just keep clinging to decades-old practices.
 Just like IIJA is rebuilding and rehabilitating American infrastructure, now is the time to revamp your manufacturing company to leverage the federal cash infusion.

-Get in touch with Bank of Blue Valley to speak with a commercial banker with deep industry insight and learn how industry 4.0 manufacturing is the key to future profitability.
+Get in touch with Bank of Blue Valley, a division of HTLF Bank to speak with a commercial banker with deep industry insight and learn how industry 4.0 manufacturing is the key to future profitability.